spaidataiga/RedditPoliticalBias/README.md

 # RedditPoliticalBias

 This is the entire repository of code and data used to create my Master's Thesis.
 The data-set is clean and ready for use, and the python files have not been edited from their use in my thesis.
-However, as these files have been moved locally as well as from the remote DIKU compute cluster, filepaths will need to be altered to run properly.
+However, as these files have been compiled from local and remote sources, filepaths will need to be altered to run properly.
 Please contact the original author for guidance if needed.

+## Repository Structure

 The structure of the repository is explained below: